Fasted vs Overfed State (Updated: 2.15.17)

 - Greater autophagy = fewer damaged parts = stronger and healthier organism = less inflammation, decreased aging

-- How to boost autophagy: Through intense exercise, intermittent fasting, and/or a high-fat diet.
+- How to boost autophagy: Through intense exercise, intermittent fasting, caloric restriction, and/or a high-fat diet.
 Well, how much do I need to do to make it beneficial?
-20-60 minutes of exercise per DAY → clearly the closer to 60 min the more potential benefit, 16-hour daily fasting seems to be appropriate, and 60-70% of calories from your diet coming from fat (there is some wiggle room here on the %).
+20-60 minutes of exercise per DAY → clearly the closer to 60 min, the more potential benefit, 16 hour daily fasting seems to be appropriate, and 60-70% of calories from your diet coming from fat (there is some wiggle room here on the %).

-- Although this concept how many layers, through proteins effect of MTOR autophagy can be turned off when protein intake is high.
+- Although this concept has many layers, through proteins effect of MTOR, autophagy can be turned off when protein intake is high.

 Does drinking bulletproof coffee or bone broth negate the benefits of the fast?
 (Updated: 2.24.17)